lsinfo3/itc-conference/awards/rising-scholar-award.md

 The Award Recipient will receive a certificate.
 The Award will be published on the ITC web site.

 **Nomination Timeline for 2021**<br/>
-Deadline for nominations: April 15, 2021
+Deadline for nominations: May 31, 2021 (extended)

 Nominations are to be sent to [rsa@lists.i-teletraffic.org](mailto:rsa@lists.i-teletraffic.org)

-Notifications by June 15, 2021
+Notifications by July 15, 2021 (extended)